Clavicle Fracture Open Reduction and Internal Fixation

 Not everyone with a fractured clavicle needs ORIF.
 In fact, most people don’t.
 If possible, your doctor will treat your clavicle fracture with more conservative treatments.
 This means treatments other than surgery.
 These include pain medicines, splints, and slings.

-You probably won’t need ORIF unless there is some reason your fracture might not heal normally with these conservative treatments.
+You likely won’t need ORIF unless there is some reason your fracture might not heal normally with these conservative treatments.
 You may need ORIF if:

 - The pieces of your clavicle are significantly out of alignment